 National Merit Semifinalist cutoffs vary by state because the program selects the top scorers proportionally from each state.
 Here are approximate recent cutoffs for selected states:

-These cutoffs shift slightly each year.
-The Commended Student cutoff is the same nationwide, typically around a Selection Index of 207 (approximately a PSAT score of 1210+).
+These are the actual cutoffs for the Class of 2026 (October 2024 PSAT), as published by the National Merit Scholarship Corporation in September 2025.
+Cutoffs shift slightly each year.
+The Commended Student cutoff is the same nationwide and was 210 for the Class of 2026.
 To learn more about the PSAT and National Merit in general, see What Is the PSAT?

 PSAT Score to SAT Score: What to Expect